siddhartha2303/blog/_posts/2026-04-17-AI-data-center-network.md

   </div>
   <p>Inference adds another twist.
 If a model is served from one GPU or one server, the network may mostly carry user requests, retrieval calls, storage access, or service-to-service traffic.
 A traditional Ethernet design may be enough.
 But when inference scales into multi-GPU or multi-node serving, the network starts to affect token latency, batching efficiency, cache movement, and tail behavior.
 The same fabric ideas return: avoid incast, reduce hot paths, protect RDMA traffic when it is used, and design topology for predictable east-west movement.</p>
   <p class="story-rule">The practical rule is to match the network to the communication pattern.
 Use NVLink and NVSwitch for scale-up GPU communication inside a server or tightly coupled system.
 Use RoCEv2 when Ethernet integration matters and the team can operate a tuned lossless fabric.
 Use InfiniBand when the cluster is built primarily for high-performance AI or HPC communication.
 Use Clos, 3-ply, Dragonfly, fat-tree, and rail-optimized layouts when the problem is not just connecting nodes, but keeping synchronized GPU communication predictable at scale.</p>
-  <p>That is the larger shift.
-Traditional networking connected applications.
+  <p>That is the larger shift from traditional networking that connected applications.
 AI data center networking has to support the communication pattern of the workload itself: synchronized training phases, bursty inference paths, long tensor transfers, RDMA traffic, topology-aware scheduling, and GPU-to-GPU movement.
 The network is still transport, but in AI it also becomes a performance boundary.</p>
 </div>